zconnelly13/Phone_Controller/README.md

 Use your phone to control browser-based html5 games!

 ###Pong Demo

+To play a *single-player* pong demo go to [http://www.jazzberrygames.com:3313/pong/index.html](http://www.jazzberrygames.com:3313/pong/index.html) in your browser

-To play a 2-player pong demo go to [http://www.jazzberrygames.com:2313/pong/index.html](http://www.jazzberrygames.com:2313/pong/index.html)
+To play a 2-player pong demo go to [http://www.jazzberrygames.com:2313/pong/index.html](http://www.jazzberrygames.com:2313/pong/index.html) in your browser

-Use your favorite QR Code scanner to connect player 1 and player 2 and have at it.
+Use your favorite QR Code scanner to connect player 1 and/or player 2 and have at it.
 Your phone's device orientation controls the paddle :)

 This could use quite a bit of polish but it's an interesting proof of concept.